Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

 # CI/CD with GitHub Actions
-- The the demo applications can also be built and their container image can be pushed into DockerHub using the CI pipelines/workflows created using GitHub Actions:
+- The demo applications can also be built and their container image can be pushed into DockerHub using the CI pipelines/workflows created using GitHub Actions:

     -  Continuous Integration (CI) workflows are configured to be triggered manually by providing the following arguments:

     	- Argument - 1: `Container Image Tag` is a string and the default value is latest.

         - Argument - 2: `Push Container Image To DockerHub` is a boolean and the default value is false.

-    - **Note:** If the CI workflow successfully completes build the container image successfully and if the argument `Push Container Image To DockerHub` is set to true then the CI workflow will push the following two images to the corresponding DockerHub repo:
+    - **Note:** If the CI workflow successfully builds the container image and if the argument `Push Container Image To DockerHub` is set to true then the CI workflow will push the following two images to the corresponding DockerHub repo:

-      - First image is pushed with custom tag name provided as input while manually triggering the CI pipeline workflow.
+      - First image is pushed with custom tag name provided as input argument to `Container Image Tag` while manually triggering the CI pipeline workflow.

       - Second image is pushed with the value of `project.version` in the application's pom.xml file.